 Do I need a TEFL/TESOL certification?

-All Teach in Thailand participants can opt to take a 4 week TEFL/TESOL certification course before placement.
+A TEFL certification is required for our program in Thailand, unless you majored in Education or have a teaching license.
+It can already be a difficult transition, moving to Thailand, but when you also are untrained and unprepared to succeed in your job it can be overwhelming.
+All Teach in Thailand participants can add on a 3 week TEFL/TESOL certification course before placement.
 This is highly recommended (and not to mention, a lot of fun!).
 By taking the course, you’re setting yourself up for success in your new teaching job!

 Can I apply with my friend/spouse/significant other?

 Yes, we welcome friends and couples to apply and we can place you you so that you can live together!
 Every applicant can note in their application who they are applying with.
 Most of the time we can place you together at the same school.
 Sometimes, you may find that instead you are placed in different schools close to each other in the same city, so that you can still live together in the same accommodation.
 We can guarantee placements together so that you can live together.

 If I’m not coming with a friend, is there usually another teacher from the program in the same school or same town?